ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 {: #vmware-necessary-add-rmm-ssh-key}
 {: faq}

 Yes, RMM uses SSH for communication between source, target, and the RMM server.
-So it is necessary to add RMM server’s public key to the source and target server.
+So it is necessary to add the RMM server’s public key to the source and target server.

-## Where can I find IBM Cloud documentation about VMware VM (on-premises or classic) to IBM Cloud VPC migration?
+## Where can I find {{site.data.keyword.cloud}} documentation about VMware VM (on-premises or classic) to {{site.data.keyword.vpc_short}} migration?
 {: #vmware-where-vmware-doc-info}
 {: faq}

-For On-premises VMware VM to IBM Cloud VPC migration with RMM documentation, click [here](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc).
+For On-premises VMware VM to {{site.data.keyword.vpc_short}} migration with RMM documentation, click [here](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc).

-For Classic VMware VM to IBM Cloud VPC migration with RMM documentation, click [here](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc-classic).
+For Classic VMware VM to {{site.data.keyword.vpc_short}} migration with RMM documentation, click [here](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-images-vmware-vpc-classic)

 ## Who do I contact for support?
 {: #vmware-where-support-info}